Konamiman/ZWatcher/README.md

 ## What is this? ##

-ZWatcher is a small component that sits around [a simulated Z80 processor](https://github.com/Konamiman/Z80dotNet) and allows to create a set of *watchers*, each of which will awake when a certain condition is met and will then invoke one or more callbacks.
-Under the hood this is done by subscribing to the various code execution and memory access events provided by Z80.NET.
+ZWatcher is a small component that sits around a simulated Z80 processor ([Z80.NET](https://github.com/Konamiman/Z80dotNet)) and allows to create a set of *watchers*, each of which will awake when a certain condition is met and will then invoke one or more callbacks; under the hood this is done by subscribing to the various code execution and memory access events provided by Z80.NET.
+It is written in C# and since version 1.1 it targets [.NET Standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0), so it can be used with .NET Framework 4.6.1+ and .NET/.NET Core 2.0+.

 ZWatcher has been developed as a tool to help in the development of unit tests for Z80 code, however it can be useful to develop emulators as well, as a higher level alternative to the aforementioned Z80.NET's code execution and memory access events.